dirkzon/gesture-recognition/README.md

 The [gesture-points-processed](gesture-points-processed.csv) contains the pre-processed dataframe.
 This is the pre-processed version of the raw dataframe.
 All missing values have been fixed, the data has been normalized and a flipped version of the dataframe has been appeded.
 This dataset can be used if you want to try out your own technique of modeling.

 ## Use your own data
 The [notebook](Gesture%20recognition.ipynb) should also work with other datasets of gesture images.
-But you have to make sure that the images are put into a folder called 'images'.
+But you have to make sure that the images are put into a folder called `images`.
 The structure should look [the same](#dataset) as if you were using the original dataset.
 The openpose hand model is __NOT__ included inside this repository.
 This model can be downloaded [here](https://www.kaggle.com/changethetuneman/openpose-model?select=pose_iter_102000.caffemodel), and needs to be put in the [`openpose`](openpose) directory.

 ## License